Keyboard shortcuts

 Container Types

-Opshin has two main container types:
+Opshin has two main container types, lists and dicts:

 • List[a]